my-realm/oc/doc/ah.md

 Is destiny even an actual thing worth believing in?
 If it is your destiny to not believe in destiny, then your destiny to do so, will be actualized.
 If your destining is to remain ambivalent or indifferent about believing in destiny, then your destiny to do so, will be actualized.
 If your destiny is to believe in that concept, then your destiny to do so will be realized.
 For, "one is guaranteed to meet their destiny on the path they took to avoid it."

-So, what type of hindrances might exist that prevent one from being able to recognize their own purpose of existence?
+So, what type of hindrances might exist that prevent a person from being able to recognize their own purpose of existence?
 And can there be a single, ultimate purpose, that comes to fruition out of a culmination of experiences and pursuits, during an overall lifetime?

+When tangible answers to such abstract questions are attained, they at least, provide relief from basic existential concerns and struggles.

 ### Culturally Defined Relationships Among Words